higgi13425/rmrwr-book/_book/io66-base_r.md

     :::

-We can use brackets to choose exactly which rows and columns we want.
+We can use also use brackets to choose exactly which rows and columns we want.

 ```r